AugurProject/augur-core/README.md

   - audits have a fee
 - two wave svd before audits?
   - e.g. if it falls within the certainty threshold, then it goes to wave 2 of svd else it goes to next period (disputed), if that fails, audit
-- public good funding + poss. futarchy
+- public good funding (dominant assurance contracts) + poss. futarchy
 - allow people to set market base currencies - is this what V meant by mult. currency support
 - With these conditions: [1] Stalled Branch, [2] Decision-Author’s signature, one can move an event to a new Branch (use ecVerify serpent function)
+- frontrunning prevention - spows

 ### Version 0.4 (Awesome fun stuff):
 - limit orders in UI if price > or < a number and maximum amount of money (or shares?) you're willing to spend for buy, max shares to sell for sell - but what about real on chain limit orders?
 - Stop loss orders
 - update eventsExpDates so you can update & it not lose events from whatever your branch's last voting periods was, should just moveEventsToCurrentPeriod upon update perhaps have 2 vars in a contract for old addr and new, call old and get its events then move to new contract
 - consider implications of updating data/api contracts & data migration ^
+- make cash faucet once per acc.
+- add an ether faucet